mike99mac/community-docs-mike99mac/docs/getting_image.md

 ### Flashing your image

 Flashing your image to your sdcard or USB drive is not different than flashing any other image.
 For the non-technical users we advise to use the flashing utility from the Raspberry Pi Foundation which you can find [here](https://www.raspberrypi.com/software/).
+Here is a high-level description of the process:
 Under "CHOOSE OS" select custom at the very bottom of the list and browse to the downloaded image file.
 It is not required to unzip / unpack the image as the Raspberry Pi imager software can do that for you on the fly.
 Under "CHOOSE STORAGE" select your sdcard or USB device.